-The new program, Pathways to Cancer Research, will begin accepting participants in 2018 for the programs described below.
+The new program, Pathways to Cancer Research, began accepting participants in 2018 for the programs described below.
 We encourage potential applicants to check back frequently for more details, application instructions, and deadlines.

 The fellowship provides a two-year professional development research experience for secondary science teachers.
 Participants will develop cancer-focused curricular materials in collaboration with Hutch scientists and other Fellows and test and revise materials on site with Pathways students (see below) as well as in their own classrooms.
 Stipend provided.

 Explorers is a two-week full-time immersion program for rising 10th and 11th graders.
 This program introduces students to cancer research and careers with hands-on laboratory activities in our training lab, group discussions with experts, and a culminating project.
 Participant support costs provided.